 Well, first you want to select 3-5 or more cheeses which exhibit a

 Move from simple and rustic to complex and full of depth

-- From young cheeses to more aged cheeses
+From young cheeses to more aged cheeses

-- From lighter cheeses to heavier cheeses
+From lighter cheeses to heavier cheeses

 From mild-flavored cheeses to stronger-flavored cheeses

 A progression can also be thought of as starting with a young goat's milk cheese, followed by a sheep's milk cheese and ending with a cow's milk cheese.

 Or, as progressing from Fresh Cheeses to Natural Rind Cheeses to Bloomy Rind Cheeses to Washed Rind Cheeses and ending with Blue Cheeses.

 If you decide you want to feature cheeses from one country at your party - such as France, Italy or Britain

 If your guests are real cheese connoisseurs, you might want to feature a comparison tasting of 3-5 goat cheeses, ranging from fresh young chèvres on up to superb aged

 goat cheeses.
 Or several different Cheddars from Britain and the U.S..
 Or even 3-5 Blue cheeses

 details and choices.
 Just decide on one menu idea for your Cheese Course according to your own preferences and go from there.